Nashat Akram: Al-Shorta

 Nashat Akram taking a penalty for Al-Shorta in 2013.

 On 17 February 2013, Nashat signed a contract with his former club Al Shorta after 10 years abroad.
 He said that he wished to fulfill the dreams of Al Shorta's fans and win the Iraqi Premier League.
 He was given the number 15 shirt, formerly worn by Abbas Rehema who had just left to join Al-Talaba.
 Nashat scored on his first start for Al Shorta with a free-kick in a comfortable 3–0 win against Al-Sinaa.
 He went on to score against Al-Najaf FC, Erbil SC, Zakho FC, Karbalaa FC and in the Baghdad Derby against Al-Zawraa in his return season, captaining his side to their third Iraqi Premier League title.
 He also gave the captain's armband to Amjad Kalaf in the last match of the season to allow him to be the first man to lift the trophy for Al Shorta.
 The Maestro, as he is called by the Al Shorta supporters, continued to be a key player for the team as his side started the 2013–14 in an attempt to defend their title, scoring a goal against Al-Karkh SC before leaving the club.

 Dalian Aerbin

 On 11 February 2014, Nashat free transferred from Al-Shorta to the Chinese Super League, signing a 2-years contract with Dalian Aerbin.
 He made his debut with this team on 22 March against Henan Jianye in the Chinese Super League, playing the first half and being substituted in the 53 minute for Sun Bo.
 His debut match ended in a 2–2 draw between the two teams.
 Nashat played three matches with this team and then he stopped due to injury.
-Because of Injuries and Nashat failing to adjusting to the lifestyle in China he terminated his contract, but the matter was acrimonious and resulted in a case before the Court of Arbitration for Sport (CAS 2015/A/4039) which he lost and he was ordered to pay compensation to the Chinese club.
-He returned to Al Shorta.
+Because of injuries and Nashat failing to adjust to the lifestyle in China, he terminated his contract, but the matter was acrimonious and resulted in a case before the Court of Arbitration for Sport (CAS 2015/A/4039) which he lost.
+He was ordered to pay compensation of $690,000 to the Chinese club, of which $560,000 was borne by the player in the form of unpaid wages, and the rest was paid by Al-Shorta.